shiva6318/number_to_word_generator/README.md

 ## Design and Issues:

 Project aim is to get all possible combination of words from provided dictionary for any given 10digit phone number.
-Some Condition are there for project like word should be alteast contain 3 letters, output should be displayed in 1000ms and code should be written in elixir.
+Some Conditions are there for the project like word should be alteast contain 3 letters, output should be displayed in 1000ms and code should be written in elixir.

 First I started working on generating the required output in erlang because i dont have experience in Elixir.